 (figures based on testing done by our laboratories on a high-risk population, please note if you are not high-risk, you are likely to have a lower PPV)

 The Positive Predictive Value (PPV) is the probability that a high-risk result indicates the presence of Down’s syndrome.
 The PPV takes into account how common Down’s syndrome is in the population.

 The Detection Rate (sensitivity) of IONA® is 99.84%, which means that nearly every case of Down’s syndrome will be detected with very few false negative results (affected pregnancies falsely screened as low risk).

 False Positive Rate (FPR) is the proportion of pregnancies that do not have the syndrome but have screened as high risk.
 A false positive result means that although NIPT indicates a high risk of trisomy 21, the fetus does not have this condition.

-PPVs are specific to the population and vary based on the NIPT assay.
-Figures are based on Post-Market Performance Evaluation of the IONA® test in over 30,000 singleton and monochorionic twin pregnancies, from a population of women who are predominantly at a higher risk of having a fetus with Down’s syndrome.
+It contains data from over 32,000 singleton and monochorionic twin pregnancies, from a population of women who are predominantly at a higher risk of having a fetus with Down’s syndrome.

 For test performance on Edwards’ syndrome and Patau’s syndrome, please visit Clinical Laboratory Clinical Performance for the latest information.